kiaito/School-registration-system/README.md

 Using Visual Studio C#.Net framework

-Building a Software system that would allow students to register for classes.
+Currently Building a Software system that would allow students to register for classes.

 The student would be able to:
 - Login
+- Display current class schedule
-- Search for classes
+- Search for classes by Crn numbers
 - Register for a class
-- View their schedule
+- View current schedule

+Business Objects:
+-Student
+-Instructor
+-Section
+-Cources
+-Address
+-Schedule